What is a Credit Card Float?

 It bears repeating: If you are riding the float, you are in debt.

-I get clients all the time who know they’re in debt.
-They know because they have carried balances on their credit cards and they pay interest every month.
+I work with clients every day who know they’re in debt.
+They know because they carry balances on their credit cards and pay interest every month.

-It’s the clients who pay their credits cards in full every month, who haven’t paid interest in years or maybe even decades, who proudly announce they are most decidedly not in debt — delivering the bad news to them that they are in debt is the task I dread the most in my work.
-The revelation can be devastating to clients’ confidence and self-esteem.
+It’s the clients who pay their credits cards in full every month, who haven’t paid interest in years or maybe even decades, who proudly announce they are most decidedly not in debt — these are the clients who break my heart.
+It’s the task I dread the most in my work, helping clients realize they are in debt… that moment, that realization can be devastating to clients’ confidence and self-esteem.
 It completely contradicts their self-image and personal narrative.

 How To Determine if You’re Riding the Float